continuous-symmetry-measure/csm/python/README.md

 This will provide a full list of optional and required arguments, with explanations.

-In addition to the possibility of using CSM from the command line, CSM can be accessed programmatically through its API, detailed in the file API.md
+In addition to the possibility of using CSM from the command line, CSM can be accessed programmatically through its API, detailed in the file API.md (including examples)

 ## Installation